mweststrate/mxgit/README.md

 When `mxgit` is being run, it checks the current status of the git repository and copies it to the 'svn' status in such a way that the modeler will pick it up.
 This means that the tool will automatically set up the correct base revisions and conflict data if applicable.
 Usually, after running mxgit the model should be reopened in the modeler to make sure that the new state is picked up.

-If you don't want to run `mxgit` manually when updating or commiting to this git repository, use `mxgit --install` to set up git hooks.
+If you don't want to run `mxgit` manually when updating or committing to this git repository, use `mxgit --install` to set up git hooks.

 # Options

 ## mxgit --install

-Registers git hooks so that the `mxgit` command doesn't need to be called manually after pull, merging, commiting etc.
+Registers git hooks so that the `mxgit` command doesn't need to be called manually after pull, merging, committing etc.

 ## mxgit --reset